 Medication access can become complicated when cancer care involves long-term targeted therapy.
 Coverage, prescribing rules, pharmacy coordination, and documentation can all affect the process.
 The treatment decision should still come first, with access planning built around the prescription and the care team’s instructions.

-The Cancer Medications shopping category can be used as a browseable product list when comparing medication pages.
+The Cancer Medications category can be used as a browseable product list when comparing medication pages.
 It is not a treatment recommendation, and it should not replace oncology guidance.

 Authoritative Sources